Priyanka-gupta1302/SCT_DS_2/README.md

 Correlation between categorical and numerical variables.

+# Final Conclusion

+In this task, I performed data cleaning and exploratory data analysis (EDA) on the Titanic dataset.
+The process involved handling missing values, removing inconsistencies, and preparing the dataset for analysis.

+Through EDA, I explored the relationships between variables and identified key patterns:

+Gender: Female passengers had a significantly higher survival rate compared to males.

+Class: Passengers in 1st class had a much better chance of survival than those in 2nd or 3rd class.

+Age: Children had a higher probability of survival compared to adults.

+Fare: Higher ticket fares were generally associated with better survival chances.

+Family size: Survival probability was higher for passengers traveling with small families compared to those traveling alone or with large families.

+# Key Takeaway

+The analysis highlights that social status (class), gender, and age played a major role in survival chances during the Titanic disaster.
+This task helped in strengthening concepts of data preprocessing, visualization, and pattern identification, which are essential skills in data science projects.

 ## This task provides hands-on practice in data preprocessing, exploratory analysis, and data visualization – essential skills for data science projects.